HiJen14/HiJen14.github.io/pages/windwaker/aircancel.md

 <br />
 <p><b>How it probably works:</b></p>
 <p>The calculations of link forward swimming speed probably gets calculated earlier in a frame then the air meter depletion.
 So pausing before the air depletion calculations, makes the game eat this calculation.
-Because it can't do it while the game is paused.</p>
+Because game is paused so no air depletion calculations.</p>
 <p>&nbsp;</p>
 <p>&nbsp;</p>